Signed in as:

 Map: OS 294

-This is a walk of 3 parts, the middle part of which is all on road, which is not ideal but it does join up two rather nice walks either side!
-I also fell over in a sheep field toward the end so ended up muddy and wet - so be careful!
+This is a walk of 3 parts, the middle part of which is all on road, which is not ideal but it does join up two rather nice walks either side.
+This is my revised route for Nov 2024.

-1. Park in Bishop Wilton village being mindful of traffic and access (I parked outside the Fleece Inn), then walk back out the village along the route of the Chalkland Way / Minster Way on the road to Meltonby.
-Shortly along the road you will find a signpost on the left which indicates an off-road footpath and which heads fairly steeply upwards from the road.
+1. Park in Bishop Wilton village being mindful of traffic and access (I parked outside the community shop so I could buy cake when I got back) then walk back out the village (turning left at the pub) along the route of the Chalkland Way / Minster Way on the road to Meltonby.
+Shortly along the road you will find a signpost on the left which indicates an off-road footpath and which heads fairly steeply uphill from the road.

-Follow the path up and then to the right with lovely views of the Vale of York laid out before you.
-The grass, and sometimes stone, path bends around a grassy hummock on your left, around the back of which is a path marked with the Chalkland and Minster Ways through a gap in the fence which you go through.
+3. After a short while the grass, and sometimes stone, path bends around a grassy hummock on your left, around the back of which is a path marked with the Chalkland and Minster Ways through a gap in the fence which you go through.

-2. Almost immediately after the gateway, a path on your right takes you up a small rise and then follows the fence line along until you get to a gate to the field on your left.
+4. Almost immediately after the gateway, a (more or less hidden) path on your right takes you steeply up a small rise and then follows the fence line on the left.
+You will then reach a gate to the field on your left.

-4. Here you will start your road-based part of the route.
-Walk through the village and out the other end to where the signpost points towards Malton (and Pocklington the other way).
+8. Here you will start your road-based part of the route.
+Walk through the village and out the other end to where the signpost points towards Malton.
 Turn left and continue up the road with Church Dale and then Bishop Wilton Wold on your right-hand side.
 Unfortunately, this stretch is not terribly interesting and dog leads are essential although the road is not that busy most of the time.
-Walk for about a mile and a half, before you come to a mostly hidden way-marker in the hedge on your left.
+Walk for about a mile and a half (past a farm on your left and nearly to the mast), before you come to a footpath through a gap in the hedge on your left.
+There is also another footpath sign for a path on the right opposite it.

-5. Go down the path on your left, along the side of a field, through a gate and down to the bottom of this next field (where there may be cows), to a 3-way signpost.
-Take the left-hand way (don't go through the gate straight ahead as this leads down to Worsendale) and follow the fence around Crow Wood to a gate.
+9. Go down the path on your left, along the side of a field with the hedge on your right, through a gate and down to the bottom of this next field (where there may be cows), to a 3-way signpost.
+Take the left-hand way (don't go through the gate straight ahead as this leads down to Worsendale - (another of our walks) and follow the fence on your right around Crow Wood on the other side, to a gate in the fence in front of you - just a little to the left.

-6. Go through the gate, down the hill and follow the well-marked-out path along the valley edge of Old Wood.
-This is a lovely stretch of the walk taking in wide views across the landscape in front of you.
-Half way around you can stop at a (new) wooden bench on the site of the original Rambling Club bench - a part of which remains with the words:
+10. Go through this gate, down and up the dale and follow the well-marked-out path along the valley edge of Old Wood.
+This is a lovely stretch of the walk taking in wide views across the landscape off the right.

 'Do not put on the ring Frodo' referencing The Lord and the Rings and similarities perhaps between the views here and the Shire.
 (Weathertop?)

-7. Carry on the path as it bends around a corner to your left and make your way to a gate in the left hand fence line.
-Looking over to your right is the site of the Archbishop's medieval moated palace and fishponds.
+13. Make your way along the fence line to a gate in the fence.
+Before you go through though, look over to your right, as this is the site of the Archbishop's medieval moated palace and fishponds.

 Bishop Wilton is originally linked to King Athelstan of Northumbria (AD937-939) who gave the lands of the Manor of 'Wilton' to Archbishop Wulstanus of York.
 The Palace at Wilton, with a moat and fishponds was thought to have been built between AD1216 and 1255, with the first letters referring to 'Wylton' or 'Wilton' signed by Archbishop Gray.
 The manor remained in the hands of the Archbishops of York until 1544 when it passed to the crown.